purplesectools/DeepProbe/README.md

 AbuseIPDB API Key (for IP Enrichment): Provide an API key from AbuseIPDB for IP geo-location and reputation analysis.

-OpenAI API Key: Provide your OpenAI API key to enable AI-generated summaries and verdicts.
+Gemini API Key: Provide your Gemini API key to enable AI-generated summaries and verdicts.

 Launch Analysis: Click "Launch Analysis" to start the automated forensic scan.

-Review Results: Once the scan is complete, explore the "Report Summary", "Findings", and "Artifacts" tabs for detailed insights, visualizations, and AI narratives.
+Review Results: Once the scan is complete, explore the "Report Summary", "Findings", and "Artifacts" tabs for detailed insights and AI narratives.
+You can also review the Detections and Baseline rules via the links in the top navigation bar.

 Output & Reporting
 All generated analysis reports, detailed findings (JSONL), AI verdicts (JSON), and raw artifact files from Volatility plugins will be saved in the out/<PROJECT_NAME>/ directory on your host machine.
 This allows for offline review and integration with other tools.